Ashley Williams praises Garry Monk example as Swansea captain

 Ashley Williams has praised Garry Monk after succeeding his fellow defender as Swansea City's captain on the field.

-Monk, 34, remains as club captain but has announced he feels it is time to hand over the armband to Williams, 28.
+Monk, 34, remains as club captain but has to Williams, 28.

 "I've learnt a lot from him and he's a great captain, a club captain, and he leads by example," Williams said.